HOMEBlogWooCommerceThe Safe Way to Customize WooCommerce Emails –…

 Code Breakdown:

-if ( $plain_text )to prevent HTML code from appearing in plain-text versions of the email. - We use inline CSS.
+• We use inline CSS.
 Gmail and other email clients often strip external stylesheets, so inline styles are mandatory when you customize WooCommerce emails.

 Step 2: Targeting Specific Emails